 However, in the years that have passed since those early classifications, many more species of tailless amphibians have been found, including some that are not closely related to animals in either of the families Ranidae or Bufonidae.
-For example, the common Australian Green Tree Frog, Litoria caerulea, is not closely related to the European Common Frog or Toad and is placed in the family Hylidae.
-That means the Green Tree Frog should not be called a frog (as frog only refers to the family Ranidae).
+For example, the common Australian Green Tree Frog, Pelodryas caerulea, is not closely related to the European Common Frog or Toad and is placed in the The Common Toad, Bufo bufo. family Pelodryadidae.
+For that reason, the Green Tree Frog should not strictly be called a frog.